zilexa/Homeserver/maintenance/README.md

 Notice this way you have everything in 1 folder: you docker container volumes with their config and data, your docker-compose.yml and environment file and your folder with maintenance and backup config.

 ### Step 1: Choose # of days to keep files on cache.
-Open maintenance.sh in Pluma/text editor.
+Open `/HOST/maintenance.sh` in Pluma/text editor.
 Under Cache Cleanup, change the # of days (30) to your needs.

 ### Step 2: Choose # of days to keep watched tv-media.